coda/packs-sdk/README.md

 Syncs and formulas that return objects get **normalized**, which simply means that their property names get rewritten to a standardized format.
-So long as you use the wrapper methods like `makeObjectFormula()` or `makeSyncTable()`, which are the only supported ways of creating the entities, this will happen automatically on your behalf so you don't need to worry about implementing normalization.
+So long as you use the wrapper methods like `makeObjectFormula()` or `makeSyncTable()`, which we require as a best practice, this will happen automatically on your behalf so you don't need to worry about implementing normalization.
 However, it will affect the return values of object formulas and syncs so it's good to be aware of what's happening in order to understand the output when testing your formulas and avoid being surprised.